lozziboy/arduino-serial-variable-table/README.md

 * How to use it:

-  1. include SerialWatcher library inside your project
+  1. copy SerialWatcher library cSerialWatch.h inside your project folder and include it in the project `#include "cSerialWatch.h"`
-      `#include "cSerialWatch.h"`

   2. create a global SerialWatch instance